WillDera/SolWizard/README.md

 ## Improvements

 - [x] Have one function to conditionally render a template depending on what type of contract is required.
+- [ ] Use ArgAction::Append from clap to accept multiple filetypes and filenames.
 - [ ] Check for `hardhat.config.js` before running other processes.
 - [ ] If config file exists, carry out solidity file creation with expected templates.
 - [ ] Implement a progress bar.